Halston Y. – Fort Valley, Georgia

 Since I have been at Waypoint I have learned just how much power God really has and is capable of!
 Before coming to Waypoint I had no knowledge of the Bible, nor did I attend church.
 Now I enjoy getting in the Word and attending Church on a regular basis.
 God has shown me who I truly am and changed my whole outlook on life.
 I have learned what the meaning of a true relationship is with God and others.
 He has restored me to my family, who didn’t ever trust me before.
 Even though this program is the hardest thing I have ever done, I wouldn’t trade this opportunity for anything.
 I am now in my second year at Waypoint in the Servant Leadership in Training Program and look forward to what God has planned for my future.

-George – Orlando, Florida
+George M. – Orlando, Florida

 When I got to Waypoint I was broken and needed direction.
-God through the men, staff, and SLT’s, helped give me that direction.
+God through the men and staff helped give me that direction.
 I have been provided education and guidance to the submission of my will to God.
 I received my salvation and so restoration began.
 Simply put, I was tired and began to seek something different.
 While the staff held me accountable to what God was doing in my life.
 The Inner Healing class was the most impacting part of the work God was doing in my heart.
 I fought through my many internal struggles with my identity crisis and made-up beliefs.
 I was delivered from those bondage’s through a relationship with God and my foundation is in Christ and what He did on cavalry.
-Now I’m in my second year in the Servant Leader in Training Program where I am learning and developing who I truly am in God’s view.
+Now I’m in my second year in the Servant Leadership in Training (SLT) Program where I am learning and developing who I truly am in God’s view.